WARNING: Aboriginal and Torres Strait Islander viewers are warned that this site contains images and voices of deceased persons.

 Joes’ message distributed by the 1933 Cinesound News broadcast reached audiences across the nation.
 Joe Anderson refused to be depicted as a relic from the past, nor did he make any concessions to the British who had invaded his country nearly 150 years before.
 Instead he made it clear that he was from the very contemporary present.
 Standing on sovereign land, looking directly at the camera, he began to deliver his dignified and impassioned plea to the audiences beyond:

 “Before the white man set foot in Australia, my ancestors had kings in their own right, and I, Aboriginal King Burraga, am a direct descendant of the royal line…”

 Joe’s forward thinking to utilise the most innovative and modern mediums to empower his people has transcended generations.
 Most importantly, within Joe’s message, he humbly states to all Australians “there are plenty of fish in the river for us all and land to grow all we want”.

 Joe’s use of modern technology to call on Aboriginal people to come together to be heard and further, to be represented in Federal Parliament is a beacon that still resonates today.
-Joe’s story and the plight of the Salt Pan Creek camp provides all Australians with insight into the displacement of Aboriginal peoples, the continuing call for Aboriginal people to be represented in parliament and for the acknowledgment of this land's oldest culture to inform and empower future generations
+Joe’s story and the plight of the Salt Pan Creek camp provides all Australians with insight into the displacement of Aboriginal peoples, the continuing call for Aboriginal people to be represented in parliament and for the acknowledgement of this land's oldest culture to inform and empower future generations.